-I write, teach, speak and consult about the role religions and religious communities can play in response to our daunting environmental predicament.
+I write, teach, speak and consult about the role religions—and in particular Judaism—can play in response to our daunting environmental predicament.
 I founded Shomrei Adamah, Keepers of the Earth, the first national Jewish environmental organization in 1988, and have been thinking and writing about the relationship between ecology and religion ever since.
-I believe religious institutions can be vitally important in inspiring and sustaining individuals in the ongoing work of repair of the world.
+I believe religious communities can be vitally important in organizing, inspiring, and sustaining individuals in the ongoing work of repair of the world.
 I am particularly interested in how sacred texts and rituals can help people make meaning of their lives and offer perspective and encouragement in dealing with seemingly intractable environmental problems.

 A Few Talks & Articles

 To learn more about what I have been thinking, please roam around the site!
 Free downloads are available of Let the Earth Teach You Torah, the first curriculum on Judaism & Ecology (1992) as well as other educational materials.

 As a young person, I despaired of how the adult world conceived of progress: flattening landscapes for housing developments, polluting the atmosphere and ruining nature.
 It seemed to me that consumption was our national pastime and that most people were oblivious to our sentient world.

 Nature was my temple and nature literature was my sacred text.
 Yearning to preserve nature, I studied biology, led wilderness river trips, and taught life sciences.
 I began searching for a spiritual path that could integrate my ecological passion, and re-discovered Judaism.
 Inspired by my own tradition, in 1988, I founded Shomrei Adamah, Keepers of the Earth, the first national Jewish environmental organization.